Diderot-Language/examples/heron/README.md

 	           -v , --verbose = enable runtime-system messages -t , --timing = enable execution timing

-heron.diderot shows the value of `-l` option.
+heron.diderot shows the utility of `-l` option.
 If you try to increase the precision of the result by lowering `eps`, as with:

-	./heron -eps 1e-7
+	./heron -eps 1e-8

 The program may not ever finish, because the limited precision of 32-bit floats prevents the computation from reaching sufficient accuracy.
 So, noting from above that at most 7 iterations were needed with the default `eps`, we can run:

-	./heron -eps 1e-7 -l 20
+	./heron -eps 1e-8 -l 20

-which will finish promptly.
+which will finish promptly because the computation is limited to 20 super-steps (the Diderot name for a program iteration, which can include global computations that follow the per-strand `update`).
+However, the way output variable `vrie` is initialized makes clear which strands never stabilized because they were halted by the `-l 20` limit, visible with the `-1`s in the text view of the output from `unu save -f text -i vrie.nrrd` (try this!).

+The consequences of active strands being halted by a super-step limit is different for strand **collections** vs strand **arrays**.
+If the program runs as a collection of strands, i.e. the last line of the program is instead

+	initially { sqroot(lerp(minval, maxval, 1, ii, numval)) | ii in 1 .. numval };

+then running `./heron -eps 1e-8 -l 20` will still finish after 20 super-steps, but no values will be saved for the strands that didn't stabilize.
+`unu save -f text -i vrie.nrrd` will produce less than 100 lines of text, showing only the values for which the algorithm converged.

 On the other hand, we can also increase the precision of a Diderot `real` itself by making reals into a C `double`.
 This is possible by compiling with:

 	diderotc --double --exec heron.diderot

-at which point `./heron -eps 1e-7` will finish.
+at which point `./heron -eps 1e-8` will finish, producing roots for all values in the [minval,maxval] range.